pyeventsourcing/eventsourcing/docs/topics/dcb.rst

     assert student.id in course.student_ids
     assert course.id in student.course_ids

-Using groups to trigger cross-cutting events demonstrates the "one fact magic" of DCB.
+Using groups to trigger cross-cutting events like this demonstrates the "one fact magic" of DCB.
 However, because the consistency boundary for a group is the union of the consistency boundaries for the members of a group, the criticism of :ref:`enduring objects <Enduring object>` applies even more to groups: that including all events in the consistency boundary, regardless of whether they are actually required for any particular operation, increases contention unnecessarily.